 “The complex problem is both in the sense that what constitutes being medium-range is evolving fast as the threats move, in particular the nature of the threats,” said AIRCDRE Tammen.
 “It will need to match speed, so medium range now implies something entirely down to response time.
 With everything going faster into the future, we still need to preserve a certain amount of timing to think and respond.
 So the actual definition of range performance is now under pressure.”

-As to what kind of capability might be adopted for Phase 2, while the Commonwealth is yet to define this requirement, observers could look at the recently selected Project LAND 19 Phase 7B solution, the Raytheon/KONGSBERG Enhanced NASAMS short-range ground-based air-defence (SRGBAD) system for some guidance (see page 24 of this issue).
+As to what kind of capability might be adopted for Phase 2, while the Commonwealth is yet to define this requirement, observers could look at the recently selected Project LAND 19 Phase 7B solution, the Raytheon/KONGSBERG Enhanced NASAMS short-range ground-based air-defence (SRGBAD) system for some guidance.

 In SRGBAD form, the Enhanced NASAMS system will provide a mobile tactical-level protection from air and indirect fire threats to the Joint Force.
 But the integration of CEA Technologies’ CEAOPS and CEATAC advanced electronically scanned array (AESA) radars gives the system a much greater sensor reach than that of the AMRAAM radar-guided and AIM-9X infrared effectors.